-To investigate the practical effects of the \ch{Ga2O3}/\ch{((Al_xGa_{1-x})2O3} interface orientation on a device operation, we used the Ginestra® simulation software to reproduce the I-V and C-V characteristics of Pt/$\beta$-\ch{(Al_xGa_{1-x})2O3}/\ch{Ga2O3} SBD structures with 25\% Al content, using the calculated materials parameters for the four orientations $(\bar{2}01)$, $(010)$, $(100)$, and $(001)$.
+To investigate the practical effects of the \ch{Ga2O3}/\ch{(Al_xGa_{1-x})2O3} interface orientation on a device operation, we used the Ginestra® simulation software to reproduce the I--V and C--V characteristics of Pt/$\beta$-\ch{(Al_xGa_{1-x})2O3}/\ch{Ga2O3} SBD structures with 25\% Al content, using the calculated materials parameters for the four orientations $(\bar{2}01)$, $(010)$, $(100)$, and $(001)$.

 As clearly visualized in the band diagrams of the simulated SBD [Fig.~\ref{fig:K_fig1}(b)], the interface orientation affects both the \ch{Ga2O3}/\ch{(Al_xGa_{1-x})2O3} conduction band offset---as expected due to the independent variation of the two materials' electron affinities---and the \ch{(Al_xGa_{1-x})2O3}/Pt Schottky barrier height---the Pt work function being unaffected by the orientation.
-Figure~\ref{fig:K_fig1} (a) shows the I-V characteristics of the simulated SBD for the four considered orientations.
+Figure~\ref{fig:K_fig1} (a) shows the I--V characteristics of the simulated SBD for the four considered orientations.

 At negative bias (i.e. the reverse bias condition for the SBD) the charge transport is given by a combination of thermionic emission and tunnelling processes \cite{latreche2019combined} from the Pt cathode at the Pt/$\beta$-\ch{(Al_xGa_{1-x})2O3} interface, with both the mechanisms strongly and inversely dependent on the Pt/$\beta$-\ch{(Al_{0.25}Ga_{0.75})_2O_3} Schottky barrier height (SBH).
 This is consistent with the simulation results shown in Fig. \ref{fig:K_fig1}, where a lower current magnitude corresponds to a higher Pt/$\beta$-\ch{(Al_{0.25}Ga_{0.75})_2O_3} SBH, and thus to a lower electron affinity of the specific \ch{(Al_{0.25}Ga_{0.75})_2O_3} orientation.
-Further Ginestra® simulations allowed inspecting the specific nature of the negative bias charge transport by running different simulations while enabling a single transport mechanism at a time.
-For all the four simulated \ch{(Al_{0.25}Ga_{0.75})_2O_3}/\ch{Ga2O3} interface orientations, the negative bias transport results dominated by the tunnelling through the evolving trapezoidal/triangular \ch{(Al_{0.25}Ga_{0.75})_2O_3} barrier.
+Further Ginestra® simulations allowed us to inspect the specific nature of the negative bias charge transport by running different simulations while enabling a single transport mechanism at a time.
+For all four simulated \ch{(Al_{0.25}Ga_{0.75})_2O_3}/\ch{Ga2O3} interface orientations, the negative bias transport results were dominated by the tunnelling through the evolving trapezoidal/triangular \ch{(Al_{0.25}Ga_{0.75})_2O_3} barrier.